fabianoad/atm-kata-xp-farm/NOTES.md

 5 - send a value(500) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ failed ]

+6 - send a value(500) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ success ]

 end of pomodoro #1